 His research has appeared in Popular Science, Discover, Slate, Smithsonian, New York Magazine, and, internationally, on Radio BBC.

-An honorary appointment as a visiting scholar at London South Bank University has allowed him to enjoy ongoing research in the UK about institutional effectiveness and student well-being.
 His prominence in the field has allowed him to serve as an analytics and change-management consultant for universities across the nation and globe.